reinasdev/reinasdev/README.md

 **Talking about Personal Stuffs**

-- 👨🏽‍💻 I’m currently working at [Brisanet Telecomunicações](https://www.brisanet.com.br/);
+- 👨🏽‍💻 I’m currently working at @Brisanet;
 - 🤔 My main stack is Go and PostgreSQL;
 - 💬 Ask me about anything, I am happy to help;
-- 💰 I'm looking for devs for a side project;
+- 💰 I'm looking for devs for a side project in @ThroneCode;
-- 📫 How to reach me: reinasdev@gmail.com;

 **Languages and Tools**